dan10ish/3DOF-RoboticArm-C/README.md

 # Yaw-Pitch Robotic Arm Simulation

+### Complete Mathematical modelling of YPP Robotic arm in `C` with no use of external libraries.

 Welcome to the repository for the yaw-pitch robotic arm simulation in C. This project demonstrates the application of forward and inverse kinematics, control dynamics, trajectory planning, and dynamic modeling for the YPP robotic arm.
 Below is a detailed guide on how to utilize and understand the components of this project.

 ## Project Structure Overview